timholy/Cartesian.jl/README.md

 One obvious issue with this formula is how to handle the edges, where `A[i-1,j]` might not exist.
 There are several strategies we can pursue, some of which will be described below.
-As a first illustration of anonymous-function expressions, let's "punt" on the edges and just skip them.
+As a first illustration of anonymous-function expressions, for now let's take the easy way out and avoid dealing with them (later you'll see how you can handle them properly).
 In 2d we might write such code as

 ```